phyulwin/Devpost-Funathon2022/README.md

 # Devpost-Funathon2022 _ Project **Recyclable**

 ## Try it Out
 Clone [project repository](https://github.com/phyulwin/Devpost-Funathon2022) locally and open the project folder in your IDE.
-Install required Python modules and run `main.py` in your IDE.
+Install required Python modules and run `main.py`.
 Open your browser and access the development server at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).

 # Project Story
 ### about the project